lugenx/ecohabit/docs/user-stories.md

 - User
 - Admin

-## As a user, I want to track my enivronemntal habits
+## As a user, I want to track my enivronmetal habits
 - As a user, I want to be able to see a list of habits to add.
 - As a user, I want to be able to add, remove and edit habits.
 - As a user, I want to be able to mark my habits as 'successful' or 'failed'.